Attention: Students convicted of possession or sale of drugs

 A federal or state drug conviction can disqualify you for federal financial aid.

-The Office of Financial Aid will be notified on the processed FAFSA that you have reported a conviction.
+The Office of Student Financial Services will be notified on the processed FAFSA that you have reported a conviction.
 You cannot be awarded unless you are able to confirm that you have regained eligibility.
 You may call 1-800-4-FED-AID (1-800-433-3243) to find out how, or if, this law applies to you.

 Convictions only count if they were for an offense that occurred during a period of enrollment for which you were receiving Title IV federal aid (such as grants, loans, or work-study)â€”they do not count if the offense was not during such a period.
 Also, a conviction that was reversed, set aside, or removed from your record does not count, nor does one received when you were a juvenile, unless you were tried as an adult.